epfl-ada/ada-2021-project-aibohphobia/README.md

 Throughout this study we aim to answer a main question: "Is the representation equal between males and females in media?".
 The following questions will guide us through the project:

 - How does the distribution of quotes based on gender vary across countries, topics, location and time?
-- Do males have longer quotes than females?
 - Are males more likely to be quoted in highly respected media?
-- Are there any blind spots in media where females are neglected?
 - Is there a difference in how females/males at a certain age are quoted?
-- Are countries known to promote gender equality more likely to reflect this in media compared to the rest of the world ?

 ## Additional datasets

 - Provided data from Wikidata
 - dataset which contains the countries belonging to each continent in a [csv](https://github.com/dbouquin/IS_608/blob/master/NanosatDB_munging/Countries-Continents.csv) file.
+- The list of most respected media according to [Forbes](https://www.forbes.com/sites/berlinschoolofcreativeleadership/2017/02/01/10-journalism-brands-where-you-will-find-real-facts-rather-than-alternative-facts/?sh=1c18e04de9b5)
+- The list of most read media according to [similarweb](https://www.similarweb.com/top-websites/category/news-and-media/)

 ## Methods